jzheng23/Time2Stop-slides/Time2Stop.md

 # Evaluation Metrics — Qualitative

-## Post-Study Questionnaire
+- Post-Study Questionnaire _(qualitative?)_
   - Participants were informed of the exact dates for each intervention type at the end _(of the four-week)_ to aid recall.
   - To rank the four intervention types based on their preferences.
   - To rate perceived accuracy, effectiveness, and level of trust for each type.

-## Semi-structured Exit Interviews
+- Semi-structured Exit Interviews
   - Questions: "What do you think of the four intervention techniques?"
 "Reason behind preference ranking?"
 "Thoughts on explanations?"
   - Analyzed using thematic analysis

 ---